The following are web site links and resources we recommend to help pastors and missionary marriages.

 • Missionfinder.org: This web site contains Classified Directories of Christian Mission Opportunities.
 The purpose of the Mission Finder web site is to provide assistance to committed Christians who want to find a suitable mission agency with which to work.
 They draw upon years of mission experience, a good data base, and their own network of relationships and contacts.
 Since then, they have helped —at no cost to them —tens of thousands of people find their place in mission projects, worldwide.

-• Narramore Christian Foundation: Every year at least five thousand missionaries leave the field unnecessarily because of excessive stress involving personal, family, social, and ministry-related problems.
+• Narramore Christian Foundation: Every year at least five thousand missionaries leave the field unnecessarily.
+This happens because of excessive stress involving personal, family, social, and ministry-related problems.
 Those remaining on the field face life stressors at least 2-3 times those experienced by individuals at home in the United States.
 The Narramore Christian Foundation is committed to serving these dedicated men and women, and their families.
-In addition to their headquarters staff in the United States, NCF teams with ten outstanding Christian Associate Staff Psychologists and Psychiatrists who minister in various regions of the world including Kenya, West Africa, France, Thailand, Hong Kong, and Africa.
+In addition to their headquarters staff in the United States, NCF teams with ten outstanding Christian Associate Staff Psychologists and Psychiatrists.
+Together they minister in various regions of the world including Kenya, West Africa, France, Thailand, Hong Kong, and Africa.

 • Pastorswife.com: This web site is founded by Janice Hildreth, how has been married to her pastor-husband for many years.
 Concerning this web site she says: “When I searched for resources specifically for pastors’ wives and did not find any, I decided to create something that would be helpful to myself.
 The result was The Pastor’s Wife newsletter, a 6-page monthly publication.
 Because of publishing costs, it became a webzine.
 In the past few years, because of time constraints due to writing, family, church, and work, it has become a quarterly newsletter to offer practical and spiritual encouragement to pastors’ wives.”